isholajanet/fxpal_task/README.md

    ```
    mongod
    ```
-2. Create a new database named `sampledb`:
+2. Create a new database named `fintech`:
    ```
    use sampledb
    ```